bbaisley/platform_engineer_interview/README.md

         rspec

+To interact with the API:
+The API accept an empty GET request and will respond with a json name/value pair data structure.
+There are three keys: `text`, `exclude`, `ref_id`.
+These keys and their original values must be returned as json with an additional `counts` key added.
+The `counts` key must contain a name/value pair list of words and their occurrence count in the `text`, excluding words provide in `exclude`.

+A word is consider to be any set of characters separate by a space.
+Words are case sensitive, so "Word" and "word" are considered different words and should be counted separately.

 ## Strategies and Considerations

 Troll aliens are really bad at counting words.
 This will take time to change and we will probably notice that they are improving.
 This won't prevent them from downloading some code to help them fake out our CAPTCHA system.
 Some things we should consider when building our system: